jelhub/scimgateway/README.md

 SAP Hana converts UserID to uppercase.
 Provisioning use default lowercase.
 Provisioning template should therefore also convert to uppercase.

 	User Name = %$$TOUPPER(%AC%)%

+## Microsoft Azure Active Directory
+"Early Stage Code"

+Azure AD first checks if user/group exists, if not exist they will be created.

+Group creation is currently not supported.
+For Azure AD this also means add/remove groups to user is not supported.

+Deleting a user i Azure AD sends a modify user `{"active":"False"}` which means user should be disabled.
+Standard SCIM "DELETE" method is not used?

+Plugin configuration file must include:

+	"scimversion": "2.0",
+    "oauth": {
+        "accesstoken": "<password>"
+    },

+Access token password must correspond with "Secret Token" defined in Azure AD

+`Azure-Azure Active Directory-Enterprise Application-<My Application>-Provisioning-Secret Token`

+User mappings attributes between AD and SCIM also needs to be configured

+`Azure-Azure Active Directory-Enterprise Application-<My Application>-Provisioning-Mappings`

+Azure AD default SCIM attribute mapping have:

+	externalId mapped to mailNickname (matching precedence #1)
+	userName mapped to userPrincipalName

+ScimGateway accepts externalId (as matching precedence) instead of  userName, but `userName and externalId must be mapped to the same AD attribute` e.g:

+	externalId mapped to mailNickname (matching precedence #1)
+	userName mapped to mailNickname

+	or:

+	externalId mapped to userPrincipalName (matching precedence #1)
+	userName mapped to userPrincipalName

 ## How to build your own plugins
 For javascript coding editor you may use [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code")